DSC00234.JPG

 “Strohacker and Sollars’s collaboration is meant to confront in any number of registers, be they aesthetic, socio-political, environmental, etc. The Animal Land Project makes Strohacker and Sollars two of our best pictorial historians of animal presence as well as the present contradictions of our mutually shared life-world.”
 Grant Vetter, The Arts Beacon

-Want to see where Animal Land has been so far?
-Check out the map on my current/upcoming page!
+Want to see where Animal Land has been?
+Check out the map below.

 Animal Land is an ongoing project.
 See more videos here.